mkozjak/gorecord/README.md

     [main]
     interface = eth0
     port = 2000
-    location = Europe/Zagreb
     timelayout = 2006-01-02T15:04:05-0700
     mediadir = /home/mkozjak/tmp

 * interface: Recording interface used (linux/bsd: ifconfig)
 * port: Listening port for JSONRPC server
-* location: Geolocation of your server/desktop
 * timelayout: Datetime layout provided in a request to the JSONRPC server
 * mediadir: Directory where streaming media will be stored (recorded)